Molekulare Medizin - Master

 - in private laboratories (e.g. molecular diagnostics and analytics)

 - in clinics (e.g. molecular and biochemical diagnostics, clinical research)

 - in other institutions (e.g. ministries, institutions for the promotion of research, institutions for the transfer of technology)

 Upon successful completion of the Master of Science program in Molecular Medicine, graduates may directly pursue a doctorate or PhD.

 The Master’s program lasts one academic year (two semesters) and encompasses a total of 60 ECTS.
-The one year curriculum is divided into two main parts, the first concentrating on deepening knowledge and advanced laboratory research training in two of the above mentioned areas (see below Studieninhalt/Course Content), the second on an individual research project (= Master’s thesis).
+The one year curriculum is divided into two main parts, the first concentrating on deepening knowledge and advanced laboratory research training in two/or one of the above mentioned areas (see below Studieninhalt/Course Content), the second on an individual research project (= Master’s thesis).

 In the first semester, students can choose from a catalogue of modules in two selected areas of specialization allowing the student to tailor the program to their individual or interests.
 A total of 5 modules (33 ECTS) must be taken.

-The Master’s thesis Research Project (27 ECTS) in the second semester forms a major component of the course and entails six months’ full-time practical work in the laboratory on a novel piece of research.
+The Master’s thesis Research Project (27 ECTS) in the second semester forms a major component of the course and entails five months’ full-time practical work in the laboratory on a novel piece of research.
 This element gives students experience in independently solving an experimental problem within the field of modern biomedical research and writing an extended report (approx. 50-60 pages).
 Students gain experience of laboratory work, knowledge of modern scientific methods, and practice in researching scientific literature.

 The Faculty of Medicine at the University of Tübingen maintains close cooperation with more than 40 universities all over the world, which offers our students the option to write their Master’s thesis in research departments abroad.
 The research placement is planned by the student in cooperation with our international coordinator and the chosen host institution.